iGoLDeNZz/Movie/README.md

 ### View

-   * UILabel

-      An extension of UILabel has one property that allow you to dynamically set the height of a label based on the amount of text it has
+   * `UILabel`: An extension of UILabel has one property that allow you to dynamically set the height of a label based on the amount of text it has

-   * MotionViewEffect:

-      An extension of `UIVeiwController` that implement a function that allows you to apply a motion effect when moving the phone around. *it was used in `MovieDetails` on the header poster*
+   * `MotionViewEffect`: An extension of `UIVeiwController` that implement a function that allows you to apply a motion effect when moving the phone around. *it was used in `MovieDetails` on the header poster*
 ### Controller
-   * HomeVC

-      Here is the landing page and where you can (search a movie, look at the most popular/top rated movies, and add movies to your favorite)
+   * `HomeVC`: Here is the landing page and where you can (search a movie, look at the most popular/top rated movies, and add movies to your favorite)

-   * LoginVC

-      Here is where the user will be directed to TMDb website, so they can login/register then Authorize the app to access their favorite movies list.
+   * `LoginVC`: Here is where the user will be directed to TMDb website, so they can login/register then Authorize the app to access their favorite movies list.

-   * MovieDetails

-      Here the user can see more details about a certain movie with the cast of the movie, similar movies, and you can also share the movie link to IMDb
+   * `MovieDetails`: Here the user can see more details about a certain movie with the cast of the movie, similar movies, and you can also share the movie link to IMDb

-   * FavoriteVC

-      Here the user can see and edit their own favorite movies
+   * `FavoriteVC`: Here the user can see and edit their own favorite movies

 ## Approach
 The assessment document as well as the TMDb API documentation were user as a guide lines on implementing the solution.
 However, there was some points were left unexplained perhaps to leave room for creativity i.e. one of the stories that the document state's that *"As a user, I can see the latest movies."* and the API allows you to search movies on either one of these three options: